eiroa-lledo/CPSC-298-MinoritiesInComputerSciecne/README.md

 Files included:
 - Syllabus
 - Instructions for final project
-- Project proposals (note: some student's names have been redacted per their request)
+- Project proposals (note: students authorized the publication of these files, some student's names have been redacted per their request)